-Demand for auto parts, which account for the majority of the Group's operating revenue around the world, is easily affected by the economic situation in the countries and regions where the Group makes sales.
+Demand for auto parts, which accounts for the majority of the Group's global operating revenue, is easily affected by the economic situation in the countries and regions where the Group makes sales.
 Accordingly, an economic downturn and a resulting decrease in demand for auto parts in the Group's major markets, including Japan, North America, Europe, and Asia, may have an adverse effect on the Group's operating results and financial condition.